nickvidal/mailsheet/README.md

 The setup takes about 30 minutes.
 This is well worth it because in the long-run MailSheet will help you save thousands of hours.
 If you need any help, feel free to email nickvidal AT gmail.com:
 - For a single user, the setup cost is U$100.
-- For an organization, the cost is U$500 (I'll deploy it as a Web app so all users can use it).
+- For an organization, the cost is U$500 (I'll deploy MailSheet as a Web app so that all users can use it).

 ### Create the Unsubscribe Link